imjma/yshen-zmk-corne/README.md

 ## Macros & Combos

-Some are borrowed from my sofle, not for this repo.
+M3 and M4 are not set in this repo.

 | Macros | Definition |
 | ------ | ---------- |